-Can You Take Glue On A Plane?
-2023
+Can You Take Glue On a Plane?
+TSA 2024

-There are different forms of glue liquid and solid, flammable and non flammable.
+There are different forms of glue liquid, solid, flammable and non flammable.

 But what are the rules when traveling with them and can you bring glue on a plane?